Alfred-Kobby/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-supper.c file: checks for uppercase character.
+0-supper.c file: checks for uppercase character.
+1-isdigit.c file: checks if its digit